-- 1. Chapter II, Part 2 (page 24) of the ITTO manual for project formulation states that a project proposal should include a stakeholder analysis that describes, inter alia, "the characteristics and size of the target and beneficiary groups (e.g. by age, gender and ethnic composition)".
-The manual also specifies that the stakeholder analysis should include a gender analysis to: - · identify gender-based differences in resource access; - determine how different members of target communities will participate in and be affected by project interventions; - · incorporate gender equity and empowerment in the project design process; and - "gender" the logical framework by defining indicators relating to gender equity and empowerment. - 2.
-As a component of the stakeholder analysis under Part 2.1 ("Rationale"), which in its entirety should not exceed three pages plus figures (see Table 2, page 18), the gender analysis should be no longer than one page. - 3.
-This appendix provides additional guidance on conducting gender analyses as part of ITTO operations.
-It flows from the ITTO policy guidelines on gender equality and empowering women and supplements the Guidelines for ensuring stakeholder participation in the project cycle contained in Appendix A of this document.
+- 1. Chapter II, Part 2 (page 24) of the ITTO Manual for Project Formulation (2009 edition) states that a project proposal should include a stakeholder analysis that describes, inter alia, "the characteristics and size of the target and beneficiary groups (e.g. by age, gender and ethnic composition)".
+It also states that: "The stakeholder analysis should include a gender analysis.
+This will help to: - Identify gender-based differences in resource access - Determine how different members of target communities will participate in and be affected by project interventions - Incorporate gender equity and empowerment in the project design process - 'Gendering' the logical framework by defining indicators relating to gender equity and empowerment." - 2.
+Appendix D provides additional guidelines on conducting a gender analysis.
+Appendix D flows from ITTO's Policy Guidelines on Gender Equality and Empowering Women (GEEW) and supplements the "Guidelines for ensuring stakeholder participation in the project cycle" contained in Appendix A of the Manual for Project Formulation.